twelvefifteen/palettize/README.md

 # palettize

-An implementation of k-means clustering using CIELAB colors.
+Palette generator using k-means clustering with CIELAB colors.
 Written in C++ and tested with MSVC++ 14.21.

 ![Palette example](https://i.imgur.com/Ahk7vyE.jpg)